Patricia Summersett: Life and career

 Summersett has appeared in the Darren Aronofsky psychological horror mother!, in series: CBC's Bellevue starring Anna Paquin, CTV's The Disappearance with Peter Coyote, Go90's Lost Generation with Katie Findlay and scored by Tony-winning Duncan Sheik, and NBC's The Bold Type on Free Form.
 She also played a lead in the indie feature Maz by festival-winning filmmaker Federico Hidalgo.
 Notable past roles include recurring characters in Ron Moore's Helix s2 as well as 19-2 (Bravo/CTV).
-She was also the official “Onset Smurf” representing Smurfette, Vexy and Clumsy as the reference voice and puppeteer for the making of Sony's The Smurfs 2.
+She was also the official “On set Smurf” representing Smurfette, Vexy and Clumsy as the reference voice and puppeteer for the making of Sony's The Smurfs 2.

 Education

 She holds a BFA in theatre performance from Concordia University and a master's in classical acting from the Royal Central School of Speech and Drama.
 She has also studied acting at Moscow Art Theatre and National Theatre Conservatory.
 Before attending drama school, she trained for years as a competitive ice dancer, and held the title of Quebec Sectional Champion.